Accounting and the late 2000s financial crisis: The Link between Fair Value and Crises

 As mentioned in the article written by Laux and Leuz, linking banking capital regulation and fair value accounting is the most plausible way fair value accounting could have contributed to the crisis.
 The explanation that links the two subjects is that asset values deviate from their fundamental market prices, which causes a bank to write down its assets and, in turn, deplete its capital.
 Consequently, the asset write-downs may force the bank to sell such assets at fire sale prices and start a downward spiral.
 This causes a contagion problem and forces other banks to take similar write-downs.
-However, according to Laux and Leuz, this is not what typically happens in banks’ practices.
+However, according to Laux and Leuz, this is not what typically happens in banks' practices.

 Fair Value Accounting in Practice

-In practice, Banks’ asset categories include loans and leases, available-for-sale and held-to-maturity securities, and trading assets.
+In practice, Banks' asset categories include loans and leases, available-for-sale and held-to-maturity securities, and trading assets.
 Loans and leases, however, comprise the biggest and most important category for banks.
-These assets are classified as either “held-for-investment,” which is typically a small percent of the loans, or “held-for-sale”, accounted for at the lower of historical cost or fair value.
+These assets are classified as either "held-for-investment," which is typically a small percent of the loans, or "held-for-sale", accounted for at the lower of historical cost or fair value.
 The loans and leases in the held-for-sale classification are tested for impairment and, if impaired, written down to the present value of future cash flows.
 Loans are usually impaired because creditors will be unable to collect all amounts due.

-This was a reoccurring problem in the current financial crisis.
+This was a reoccurring problem in the 2008 financial crisis.
 Since the crisis unfolded, fair value assets held by banks increasingly became Level 3 inputs (unobservable).
 Ultimately, most of the assets held by financial institutions were either not subject to fair value, or did not impact the income statement or balance sheet accounts.